 - Theory of comparative advantage (David Ricardo)

 - Mercantilism is a philosophy of a zero-sum game – where people benefit at the expense of others.
 It is not a philosophy for increasing global growth and reducing global problems.
 Trying to impoverish other countries will harm our own growth and prosperity.
 By contrast, if we avoid zero-sum game of mercantilism increasing the wealth of other countries can lead to selfish benefits, e.g. growth of Japan and Germany led to increased export markets for UK and US.

 - Mercantilism which stresses government regulation and monopoly tends to lead to inefficiency and corruption.

 - Mercantilism justified Empire building and the poverty of colonies to enrich the Empire country.

 - Mercantilism leads to tit for tat policies – high tariffs on imports leads to retaliation.

-- Growth of Globalisation and free trade during post-war period show possibilities from opening markets and respecting other countries as equal players.
+- The growth of globalisation and free trade during the post-war period showed possibilities from opening markets and respecting other countries as equal players.

 - Economies of scale from specialisation possible under free trade.